 Just how much should you spend on rent?
-This will depend on a number of factors and your preferred lifestyle choices but some general rules are available for you to follow.
-Given the high mortgage interest rates and cost of construction in Zambia, it is no surprise that over 60 percent of urban dwellers are renting1.
-With this high percentage of people expected to be renting, rental property in certain market segments is often on high demand with several prospects looking monthly.
-A key question you need to ask yourself when looking for rental property is how much rent can I afford?
+This will depend on several factors and your preferred lifestyle choices but some general rules are available for you to follow.
+Given the high mortgage interest rates and cost of construction in Zambia, it is no surprise that over 60 per cent of urban dwellers are renting1.
+With this high percentage of people expected to be renting, rental property in certain market segments is often in high demand with several prospects looking monthly.
+A key question you need to ask yourself when looking for rental property is how much rent can you afford?

 Other factors you should consider and keep an eye on before deciding your preferred budget range to spend on rent will include;

 1. Monthly Cost on Utilities

 Remember that in addition to paying rent, you may need to pay for utilities such as water, waste management and electricity.
 While some rental properties include the cost of some or all utilities in the rent, not all will do so.
 Hence, you have to factor these into your estimated monthly expenses for rental accommodation.
 For example, apartments in a small housing complex will typically share a common water supply from a water borehole so the rent here may include the cost of water supply.
 Whereas, stand-alone homes on the other hand will require separate budgeting for water supply as this is not commonly included in the rent.
 Expenses on utilities will also vary from one neighbourhood to another and may be affected by your utilisation levels.
 Be sure to have a good idea of what you will be spending on your utilities and see how this affects your budget to spend on rent.